 Totally removing the controlling faction’s influence in an area then triggers a battle between Sparta and Athens for who can fully take control.
 The player is able to take part and choose whichever side they wish to join.
 After deciding between Athens or Sparta an all-out brawl begins, with the player having to take down a number of regular enemy soldiers, captains, and some high-level mercenaries along the way.

 It’s one of the more in-depth systems in the game, and is (after that first introduction during the early story) almost totally optional from then onwards, allowing the player to choose whether or not they want to take part in each areas battle for power.

 The system works well as more of a background element, and allows for some of the most ‘Assassin’s Creed’ moments of the game, with lots of sneaking around, influencing, manipulating, and assassinating.

 Another of the more detailed systems working in the background of Odyssey is the Mercenary system, which acts as a sort of notoriety system throughout the players travels in Ancient Greece.

-Long gone are the days in which the player is attacked by pretty much any guard they walk past, and instead Odyssey lets you attack, kill, and steal from pretty much any one.
+Long gone are the days in which the player is attacked by pretty much any guard they walk past, and instead, Odyssey lets you attack, kill, and steal from almost anyone.
 The consequence being that a notoriety meter builds the more you do this, eventually leading to a bounty on your head, with a stream of mercenaries out to claim the reward.

 Dialogue Options and their Consequences:

-Dialogue character options and the resultant consequences are nothing new to games, and was perfected in series like Mass Effect years ago, but it’s something that has always been missing from Assassin’s Creed.
+Dialogue character options and the resultant consequences are nothing new to games and were perfected in series like Mass Effect years ago, but it’s something that has always been missing from Assassin’s Creed.

 Adding to the idea of dialogue options, which allows the player to choose how the narrative (or at least certain parts of it) play out, there are a number of other decisions the player has to make in Assassin’s Creed Odyssey.